When my baby was born, I started thinking about all kinds of grown up things I never thought about before.

-The best part is, we did all this in a very quantitative, precise, accurate way, with very little guesswork.
+The best part is, we did this in a very quantitative way with very little guesswork.

 With this framework (and our life insurance spreadsheet tool), you’ll no longer have to worry about incorrectly estimating your life insurance needs or making a long-term insurance commitment in a hand-wavy way.
 You have all the tools you need to buy the right policy cost-efficiently.

 Use this info to get the most bang for buck when you buy life insurance!

 If you’re thinking about life insurance, you should also consider estate planning strategies, most importantly setting up a revocable living trust.
 Check out my post on how to set up a revocable living trust (with sample trust document).

 Discussion: How do you determine how much life insurance you need?
 Any special tips you use to evaluate which type of insurance product to buy?
 Leave a comment below!

 Thanks for this article, very insightful.
 I’ve also enjoyed the spreadsheet – super helpful!